 The gradually rising number of incoming students in the programme is positive, as the demand for electrical engineers will continue to increase over the years.
-The panel advises to attract more Dutch students by advertising the programme more intensively at Dutch high schools.
-The panel also recommends to take steps to raise the number of female students.
+The panel, nevertheless, recommends to attract more students.
+The panel also advises to take steps to raise the number of female students.